Mauajama/Courteously-Yours/README.md

 ## This is the readme file that contains the guidelines and information about the dataset and codes of the following paper

-Courteously Yours:  Inducing courteous behavior in Customer Care responses using Reinforced Pointer Generator Network
+**Paper Title:** *Courteously Yours:  Inducing courteous behavior in Customer Care responses using Reinforced Pointer Generator Network*